testpress/streams-docs/docs/server-api/live-stream.md

 ## List Live Streams API

 To retrieve a list of live streams in the organization, send an HTTP GET request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).
-This API supports the listing of both live and scheduled live streams
+This API supports to list live streams, scheduled live streams

 ```http
 https://app.tpstreams.com/api/v1/<organization_id>/assets/live_streams/